digital-carver/merge-n-reveal/README.md

 * Make the reading of `index.html` content more robust with HTML::TreeBuilder or something
 * Using the above tree, allow customizing the CSS theme used, make title change more robust, etc.
 * Allow changing other Reveal configuration from the JSON, implement them by adding calls to Reveal.configure()
+* Find a way to allow discontinuous slides from a single folder.
+In general, make the file inclusion syntax saner (maybe just remove the complex `"{ ./subfolder_path": [ ... ] }` form and require path specification for every slide individually).